zudljk/seafile-docker/README.md

 [![Build Status](https://secure.travis-ci.org/haiwen/seafile-docker.png?branch=master)](http://travis-ci.org/haiwen/seafile-docker)

+## About this fork

+This fork is meant to provide the official Seafile server docker images for the ARM architecture (Raspberry Pi etc.) with as little changes as possible.

 ## About

 - [Docker](https://docker.com/) is an open source project to pack, ship and run any Linux application in a lighter weight, faster container than a traditional virtual machine.